-- MU's calculated using the TPS were compared with MU's calculated from point dose calculations from TMR tables.
-Discrepancies in MU calculations were both significant (up to 5%) and systematic.
-Analysis of the dose computation software found: - 1) a coordinate system transformation error, - 2) mishandling of dose-spread arrays, - 3) differences between dose calculations in the commissioning software and the planning software, - 4) shortcomings in modeling of head scatter. - Corrections were made in the beam calculation software or in the data sets to overcome these discrepancies.
+- MU's calculated using the TPS were compared with MU's calculated from point dose calculations from TMR tables. - Discrepancies in MU calculations were both significant (up to 5%) and systematic: - 1) a coordinate system transformation error, - 2) mishandling of dose-spread arrays, - 3) differences between dose calculations in the commissioning software and the planning software, - 4) shortcomings in modeling of head scatter. - Corrections were made in the beam calculation software or in the data sets to overcome these discrepancies.
 Consequently, we recommend validation of MU calculations as part of commissioning process.